Half of these 50 top companies got an ‘F’ in gender pay equity

-In case you missed it, yesterday was Equal Pay Day in the U.S.—a date that marks how far into the year the average woman must work to match the average man’s salary from the prior year.
+In case you missed it, yesterday was Equal Pay Day in the U.S.—a date that signals how far into the year the average woman must work to match the average man’s salary from the prior year.
 In honor of this, impact investing firm Arjuna Capital has published its “Gender Pay Scorecard,” an annual report grading companies on the steps they’ve taken to close the gender gap.

-And, of the top 50 U.S. companies it surveyed, half received an “F” rating.
+And of the top 50 U.S. companies it surveyed, half received an “F” rating.

 Among the failing companies are massive employers like Walmart, Goldman Sachs, McDonald’s, Verizon, and MetLife.
 And while Arjuna’s findings are disappointing, they’re not altogether surprising.